Simon Lokodo

-Simon Lokodo (28 October 1957 – 29 January 2022) was an Ugandan politician who served as Minister of State for Ethics and Integrity in the Office of the President of Uganda since 2011.
+Simon Lokodo (28 October 1957 – 29 January 2022) was a Ugandan politician who served as Minister of State for Ethics and Integrity in the Office of the President of Uganda since 2011.
 Previously, he was the Minister of State for Industry from 2009 to 2011.
 He also served as the elected Member of Parliament representing Dodoth County, Kaabong District since 2006 until he lost his Parliamentary seat in January 2021 after so many of his previous accusing him of supporting the act removal of age limit from the presidential aspirants.
 He also served as a member of the Uganda Human Rights Commission.

 Background and education

 Lokodo was born in Kaabong District on 28 October 1957.
 Simon Lokodo held the degree of Bachelor of Arts in Theology from the Pontifical Urbaniana University.
 His Master of Arts in Theology was also obtained from the same university of Rome.
 He also held the Diploma in Rural Sociology, the Diploma in Social Communication, the Diploma in Philosophy & Social Science and the Certificate in Italian Language.
 He obtained his Diploma in Theology, from Makerere University, Uganda's oldest university; founded in 1922.
 Lokodo also held a Certificate in German Language obtained from an institution in Austria and a Certificate in French Language, obtained from an institution in Paris, France.